The safety profile for Breyanzi® in R/R CLL and SLL builds on evidence seen in clinical trials and other lymphoma indications1

 Neurologic toxicity–related clinical trial details1

-• Median time to NT onset 7 days (range: 1 to 21 days), with 95% of cases developing by 16 days
+• Median time to NT onset 8 days (range: 1 to 63 days)

-• Thirty-nine out of 41 (95%) patients with neurologic toxicity developed CRS
+• 82% of patients with neurologic toxicity developed CRS

 Most common neurologic toxicities1